 We do not sell, trade, or rent your personal identification information to others.

-We share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.
+We share your personal data with third parties for the purposes set out in the table in paragraph 4 above.
+These parties include

 - Mailchimp (for processing email communications);